raphamorim/reactsandbox/README.md

 - Fully Hackable (you can change everthing or create your own style, see [available CSS classes](https://github.com/raphamorim/reactsandbox/blob/master/styles/reactsandbox.css)).

 - You can use with any Builder (Webpack, Rollup, Browserify, Parcel...).
-Since `reactsanbox` is only a HOC.
+Because `reactsanbox` is only a HOC.

-- Easy to add on existent component and fast update on documentation.
-Since it can be used with `PropTypes` or `Types`.
+- Easy to add on existent component and fast update on documentation, it can be used with `PropTypes` or `Types`.

 - Lightweight.